davidfstr/dafoster.net/projects/burn-planner/index.md

 layout: project
 title: Burn Planner
 summary: >
-    Burn a series of files to multiple DVDs quickly by automatically allocating files among DVDs and naming the DVDs.
+    Burns a series of files to multiple DVDs quickly by automatically allocating files among DVDs and naming the DVDs.
 x_started_on: Nov 20, 2010
 x_ended_on: Jan 19, 2011